Updated 14 June 2021

 How to support patients with Long COVID?

-Health professionals should recommend medical or self-management based on symptoms and comorbidities2, and, if required, refer patients to specialist services for multidisciplinary assessment and rehabilitation27.
+Health professionals should recommend medical or self-management based on symptoms and comorbidities2, and, if required, refer patients to specialist services for multidisciplinary assessment and rehabilitation31.
 It is recommended that primary care professionals also promote peer support and the use of reliable information sources, where appropriate2.

 NZ HealthPathways local guidelines for the management of Long COVID are now live.
+Click here to visit the page.

 New research findings about Long COVID and how to best manage or treat it are being published frequently.
 This page will be updated as new peer-reviewed evidence and guidance becomes available.